apache/incubator-kie-kogito-runtimes/README.md

             * Install the mortgages examples, build it and run the test scenario's

-        * Warning: the `manual` dir in some zips have been known to have zip problems: they look fine zipped, but are empty unzipped.
+        * WARNING: the `manual` dir in some zips have been known to have zip problems: they look fine zipped, but when unzipped, they are empty on linux, fail on windows and OK on Mac.

-            * This regularly occurs on ge0ffrey's machine for `droolsjbpm-integration` and `drools-planner` on the directories `manual` and `javadocs`.
+            * This regularly occurs on Linux or Mac builds for `droolsjbpm-integration` and `drools-planner` on the directories `manual` and `javadocs`.

-            * Solution: unzip them, grab the good content from the relevant *-distribution module and rezip it (yes nexus zip's are wrong).
+            * Solution: unzip them, grab the good content from the relevant *-distribution module and rezip it.
+(Ignore that the nexus zip's are wrong).

+            * TODO For 5.4.0.Final and 5.5.0.Beta1 we upgraded the maven-assembly-plugin to 2.2.2 from 2.2.1 which might fix it.
+Check if it still happens these days.

 * This is **the point of no return**.